Use Bike Month to encourage bicycling at your workplace

 - Recruit your CEO or a high-profile leader to participate in bicycling activities.
 Invite them to a post-Bike Month awards lunch or organize a fun ‘Ride with your CEO’ bike ride.

 - Go anywhere by bike!
-The Washington Bikes Bike Everywhere Challenge starts on May 1.
+The F5 Networks Bike Everywhere Challenge starts on June 1, 2020.

-- Recognize bike commuters on F5 Bike Everywhere Day May 19.
+- Recognize bike commuters on F5 Networks Bike Everywhere Day, June 19.

 - Feature bike commuters in your blog or newsletter, especially a team captain or new rider who are especially inspiring.